isaaczurn/a10-horizon/README.md

 ### Step 1:

 Make sure you have horizon installed.
-This dashboard will need to be installed on all of your Horizon nodes if you are running Horizon in an HA setup.
+This dashboard will need to be installed on all of your Horizon nodes if you are running Horizon in an HA environment.

 ### Step 2: